Spoiler-light practical guide

 Exertion

 A mechanical tool that lets you push dice results beyond normal limits.
 Every exertion point spent risks adding fatigue or other lasting damage.
-Use it for critical checks you cannot afford to fail, not for routine tasks.
+Use exertion for critical checks you cannot afford to fail, not for routine tasks.
+Make a manual save before pushing a route-defining check.

 When to push vs when to rest

 Push exertion only when: the check gates important story progression, you have a safe place to rest afterward, and you have backup saves.
-Rest when: any stress meter is above 60%, you are entering a new major area, or you have multiple unresolved leads.
+Rest before major scenes if stress is already high — especially before Karolina or Ramses recruitment, faction negotiations, and any scene with irreversible dialogue.
+Also rest when entering a new major area or when you have multiple unresolved leads.

 Stress and Conditioning

 Conditioning changes can alter how your character processes stress.
-Some conditioning effects make specific stress types build faster or slower.
-Check your character sheet after major story events.
+Some conditioning effects appear to trade one stress type for another.
+Check your character sheet after major story events and save before accepting major conditioning changes until exact values are verified.

 Common Mistakes